C4AI/Pira/README.md

 ## Machine Reading Comprehension
 In Machine Reading Comprehension (MRC), the goal is to predict a span in the supporting text that answers a given question.

 Results in English.
-In bold, best results for extractive and generative models.
+In bold, best results for extractive and generative models based on F1-score.
 | Model type | Model | Fine-tuned | MSL | F1 | EM |
 |---|---|---|---|---|---|
 | Extractive | BERT Base | SQuAD 1 | 512 | 41.54 | 11.01 |